George Benjamin Thorneycroft: Iron and Steel

-Thorneycroft moved to Leeds with his family and returned to Wolverhamton aged 18 with a basic knowledge of iron forging which allowed him to join an established iron works in Bilston.
-In partnership with his twin brother Edward he founded Shrubbery Ironworks in Wolverhampton in 1824.
-From an initial production of 10 tons of iron a week George used his experience to grow the business and was soon producing 700 tons a week of high quality iron.
-With skillful marketing he became a key supplier to the fast expanding railway companies.
+Thorneycroft moved to Leeds with his family and returned to Wolverhampton aged 18 with a basic knowledge of iron forging, which allowed him to join an established iron works in Bilston.
+In partnership with his twin brother, Edward, he founded Shrubbery Ironworks in Wolverhampton in 1824.
+From an initial production of 10 tons of iron a week George used his experience to expand the business and was soon producing 700 tons a week of high-quality iron.
+With skilful marketing he became a key supplier to the fast-expanding railway companies.
 The business continued to grow, even after Thorneycroft's death, and made large profits from production of armour plating and shells during the Crimean War.
-Along with other businesses in the town the works suffered, during a slump in demand for iron, and closed in 1877.
+Along with other businesses in the town the works suffered during a slump in demand for iron and closed in 1877.

 Politics

-An outspoken conservative, his growing stature saw his selection as the first Mayor of Wolverhampton after incorporation in 1848.
-He donated a silver gilt mace to the Corporation to mark his accession.
+He was an outspoken conservative and his growing stature saw his selection as the first Mayor of Wolverhampton after incorporation in 1848.
+He gave a silver gilt mace to the Corporation to mark his accession.
 A statue of Thorneycroft, by sculptor Thomas Thornycroft, now stands at the top of a staircase in the foyer of the old Town Hall.

 Family

 Thorneycroft was born in Tipton on 20 August 1791, where his parents ran the Three Furnaces public house.
-He married Eleanor Page of Moxley and lived with his family at Chapel Ash House (now Salisbury House), Tettenhall Road, Wolverhampton.
+He married Eleanor Page of Moxley on 9 April 1814 and lived with his family at Chapel Ash House (now Salisbury House), Tettenhall Road, Wolverhampton.
 The house now bears a commemorative blue plaque.
+George and Eleanor`s second daughter, Emma (born March 1821), married John Hartley (1813-1884).
+Their fourth daughter, Ellen (born February 1830), married Henry Hartley Fowler.